 6843 Confederate Dr. • 601.679.5406 • 601.482.9752 • visitmeridian.com

-A tribute rather than a final resting place for 170 CSA soldiers buried in mass graves nearby.
-47 of them have been identified and listed on granite stone.
-Marker eight on the Meridian Civil War Trail.
+Marion C.S.A.
+Cemetery pays tribute to 170 Confederate soldiers who were killed in the Civil War.
+47 of them have been identified and listed on a granite stone.
+Marker #8 on the Meridian Civil War Trail.

 16th Ave. & Sixth St. 482 • 601-482-8001 • visitmeridian.com